Areas of Practice include:

 W. Bradley Hunt joined Mackenzie Hughes in 2004 and is a partner in the

 firm.
-His practice focuses on (1) commercial litigation and (2) zoning
+His practice focuses on commercial litigation as well as zoning

-involving insurance coverage, real estate, zoning, environmental issues,
+including insurance coverage, real estate, zoning, environmental regulation,

-construction projects, and ERISA.
+and retirement benefits.
 He regularly handles appeals and has successfully

-argued cases in the New York Court of Appeals as well as
+argued cases in federal appellate courts, the New York Court of Appeals,

-In addition to litigating, Brad represents clients seeking approvals
+In the area of municipal law, Brad represents clients seeking approvals

-from municipal planning and zoning boards.
-He also has represented municipal
+from municipal planning and zoning boards, and he has also represented

-Brad graduated with honors from Williams College 1993 and from the University of Chicago
+Brad graduated from Williams College 1993 and the University of Chicago

 Law School in 1997.
 After law school, Brad served as a law clerk to Judge

 Pasco Bowman of the United States Court of Appeals for the Eighth Circuit.

 Brad then practiced law for five years at Mayer Brown in Chicago, one

-of the nation's leading law firms, where he litigated
+of the nation's leading law firms, where he litigated complex cases in

 Brad lives in Syracuse with his wife and three sons.
 He is a graduate

-of the Leadership Greater Syracuse program; has served as a director of
+of the Leadership Greater Syracuse program and serves on the board of

 directors of the University Neighborhood Preservation Association.
 He